-Students in the “Post-Bacc” (Post-Baccalaureate Certificate in Graduate Studies) have already completed an undergraduate degree and have a substantial amount of studio art-making experience.
-They want to spend a year devoted to the development of their artwork while being immersed in a rigorous, supportive environment.
+Students in the “Post-Bacc” (Post-Baccalaureate Certificate in Graduate Studies) have already completed an undergraduate degree and have a substantial amount of art-making experience.
+They want to spend a year devoted to the development of their work while being immersed in a rigorous, supportive environment.
 The Post-Bacc student is part of an artistic community in which each student is a distinct and creative individual.

 Graduate Studio Facilities

 All Master of Fine Arts and Post-Baccalaureate students are provided a private studio in the Samuel M. V. Hamilton Building and have access to the galleries of the Academy’s renowned collection of historic and contemporary American art.
 Studios have 24-hour secure access and are maintained within a facility with outstanding safety and security features.
 The new facilities in the Hamilton Building meet all safety and access requirements.